Sinamahani/CanadaSeismicDownloader/README.md

 ## Contributing

-We appreciate your interest in contributing to nrcandownloader!
+We appreciate your interest in contributing to CanadaSeismicDownloader!
 If you would like to submit changes or improvements, please fork this repository, make your modifications, and create a pull request.

 ## License